 Can I use Bluetooth/WI232 along with the OSD?

 Yes.
-Look at a sample picture with WI232 attachd and you should see how.
+Look at a sample picture with WI232 attached and you should see how.
 The WSL 10SK inside the picture is just a sample, there might be better connectors available.

 There is nothing been displayed after a successfull firmware flash.
 What am I doing wrong?

 Hopefully nothing.
-There is nothing shown till valid data arrives, so if you have not connected a FC or NC you will not see anything except for the menu, is should work when pressing the buttons.
+There is nothing shown till valid data arrives, so if you have not connected a FC or NC you will not see anything except for the menu, it should work when pressing the buttons.
+You might think a welcome-screen or something else would be cool, but there are a lot of users who disable the OSD by unplugging the data link so the camera is still powered.
+Sadly I cannot please everyone...

 C-OSD rocks, I am willing to donate some cents as a little thank you.
 May I?